The average salary for a Lobbyist is $75,035.

 Working within the realm of public relations, the principal job of the lobbyist consists of conferring with elected officials and attempting to persuade them to either pass, reject, or amend legislation in which the lobbyist’s client has a vested interest.
 Because lobbyists require proximity to seats of government in order to effectively do their jobs, they are typically located in state and national capitols.
 Lobbyists often work on behalf of trade organizations and frequently coordinate their …Read more

 - Studies proposed legislation to determine possible effect on interest of client, who may be person, specific group, or general public.

-Pay by Experience Level for Lobbyist
+What is the Pay by Experience Level for Lobbyists?

 Pay Difference by Location